 Reviewing J. Crew’s recent struggles and bankruptcy filing

-Soon after Safdar’s article, I authored the first version of the article that you are reading right now, writing that I hoped new CEO James Brett would give the brand a makeover.
+Soon after Safdar’s article, I authored the first version of the article that you are reading right now.
+In it, I wrote that I hoped new CEO James Brett would give the brand a makeover.

-Following Brett’s departure, the company announced that a committee of 4 executives – Michael Nicholson, Adam Brotman, Lynda Markoe, and Libby Wadle – would captain the ship until a permanent replacement was found.
+- On November 17, 2018, following Brett’s departure, the J. Crew Group announced that it would form an “Office of the CEO” comprised of a committee of Michael Nicholson, Adam Brotman, Lynda Markoe, and Libby Wadle.
+These four executives would captain the ship until a permanent replacement was found.

-Fast forward to the spring of 2019, and a replacement had still not been found after former Ralph Lauren Chief Stefan Larrson said no thanks to J. Crew.
+- By the spring of 2019, a replacement had still not been found after former Ralph Lauren Chief Stefan Larrson said no thanks to J. Crew.

-In May 2019, Vanity Fair observed snarkily that, “the only discernible feeling the company has evoked in recent months is ennui.”
+- In May 2019, with the company still without a permanent CEO, Vanity Fair observed snarkily that, “the only discernible feeling the company has evoked in recent months is ennui.”